devcontainers/templates/src/docker-outside-of-docker/NOTES.md

 This example illustrates how you can do this by running CLI commands and using the [Docker VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) right from inside your dev container.
 It installs the Docker extension inside the container so you can use its full feature set with your project.

 The included `.devcontainer.json` can be altered to work with other Debian/Ubuntu-based container images such as `node` or `python`.
-For example, to use `mcr.microsoft.com/devcontainers/javascript-node`, update the `image` proprty as follows:
+For example, to use `mcr.microsoft.com/devcontainers/javascript-node`, update the `image` property as follows:

 ```json
 "image": "mcr.microsoft.com/devcontainers/javascript-node:18-bullseye"